GLORIA GAYNOR

 She’s in the final throes of writing her autobiography for Harper Collins/UK, called – what else? – “I Will Survive”.

-< Experience this transformation with Gloria on her new globally released album on Logic Records/BMG, September 2002.
 Gloria Gaynor still lives in New Jersey with her husband of fifteen years.
 Though she never had children, she dotes on some thirty-nine nephews and nieces.
 She credits the happiness and stability she feels today to God's presence in her life; believes that her music is the tool He uses to pierce the flesh to get through to the spirit.
 Gloria Gaynor uplifts us all.